 - G. Doiphode, H. Najafi and M. Migliori, Energy Efficiency Improvement in K-12 Schools: A Case Study in Florida, Journal of Engineering for Sustainable Buildings and Cities,JESBC-20 1019, Oct 2020, doi: https://doi.org/10.1115/1.4048894

 Senior Design Projects

-Dr. Najafi received ASHRAE Undergraduate Equipment Grant for 2019-2020 academic year.
-The grant is used to support a Capstone Design Project to design and develop a thermoelectric based system for building cooling and heating applications.
-A group of eleven senior students, majoring in Mechanical Engineering and Computer Science, are working on this project.
-The system will be developed as an educational apparatus to be used in the Heat Transfer Lab at Florida Tech.
-The project is scheduled to be completed and presented by April 2020.
+Dr. Najafi received ASHRAE Undergraduate Equipment Grant for 2019-2020 and 2021-2022 academic years.
+The grants were used to support two Capstone Design Projects to design and develop a thermoelectric based system for building cooling and heating applications and demonstrate thermal management of thermoelectric systems.
+Three groups of students (total of 25), majoring in Mechanical Engineering and Computer Science, worked on these project.
+Two lab apparatuses were designed and manufactured through these grants which are currently in use in the Heat Transfer Lab at Florida Tech for teaching purposes.

 Seminars and Presentations